klferguson/DATA-74000/Syllabus.md

 **Accounts**

 Immediately following the first class, all students should register for accounts on [CUNY Academic Commons](https://commons.gc.cuny.edu/)

 **Readings**

-all readings available as pdfs on our course group [tk]
+all readings available as pdfs on our course group (link on the course site)

 ### Course Schedule and Preliminary Syllabus (subject to change)